Colostrum or Lactoferrin - Which Is Better And Why?

 What Are The Health Benefits of Lactoferrin?

-Although Lactoferrin can be found in colostrum, pure lactoferrin obtained from premium and fresh cow's milk (the kind we use in IMMUNE), has a multitude of health benefits itself.
+Although Lactoferrin can be found in colostrum, pure lactoferrin obtained from premium and fresh cow's milk (the kind we use in IMMUNE and DAILY), has a multitude of health benefits itself.

 Lactoferrin and colostrum both offer numerous benefits, but there are several reasons why lactoferrin stands apart as the better supplement for longterm human health.